 The ACADEMY: The Walsh Family Hall University of Notre Dame, Indiana celebrates the architect John Simpson’s newly finished building for the School of Architecture at the University of Notre Dame, Indiana.
 The language of John Simpson’s architecture, which derives from the 5th century BC, has been daringly applied to new uses and an instant landmark of exceptional interest has been created.
 Through a judicious combination of classical richness and warehouse-like workspace Walsh Family Hall provides a humane and joyous series of spaces which elevate the spirits of those entering and passing through them.

 The Architecture of John Simpson: The Timeless Language of Classicism showcases more than thirty diverse projects, each of which highlights the firm’s commitment to creating architecture and spaces that are both functional and of the moment.
-Simpson’s architecture is built to last, to be beautiful, and to ensure the comfort and ease of those who experience it, be it the Queen’s Gallery at Buckingham Palace or an apartment in a historic building in New York.
+Simpson’s architecture is built to last, to be beautiful, and to ensure the comfort and ease of those who experience it, be it the King’s Gallery, formerly the Queen's Gallery, at Buckingham Palace or an apartment in a historic building in New York.
 The work shown here ranges from small-scale residential and apartment designs, to country house, town house, and large-scale institutional projects.
 Featured schemes include a new academic quadrangle at Eton College, the new school of architecture at the University of Notre Dame, rooms at Kensington Palace, the Stanhope Hotel renovation in New York, town houses in London’s Belgravia and Chelsea, and much more.

 The Queen’s Gallery Buckingham Palace and Other Works describes a wide range of work from furniture design to town-planning.
-It gives pride of place to a principal commission, the new Queen's Gallery at Buckingham Palace, opened by Her Majesty The Queen in May 2002 as part of the celebrations of her Golden Jubilee.
+It gives pride of place to a principal commission, the new Queen’s Gallery, now the King’s Gallery, at Buckingham Palace, opened by Her Majesty The Queen in May 2002 as part of the celebrations of her Golden Jubilee.
 This major new centre for the visual arts in London is beautifully crafted in the classical language with new additions that include a Greek Doric entrance portico and entrance hall, with sculptured friezes and free-standing sculpture by Alexander Stoddart.
 A richly polychromatic staircase hall leads up to three large new galleries, a number of smaller galleries, and a lecture hall.
 Behind the scenes, Simpson has completely remodelled the Royal Kitchen, staff quarters, and Trades Yard.

 John Simpson has played a key role in the revival of traditional urbanism, as in his design for Paternoster Square next to St Paul's Cathedral, and, more recently in the ambitious Market Hall he has built at the Prince of Wales's new town of Poundbury, Dorset.
 Other chapters cover his interiors at Gonville and Caius College, Cambridge, a development inspired by the work of Soane and Cockerell, and Ashfold House, Sussex, which also takes Soanean themes in new directions.